Why Is My Feet Swelling?

 Foot swelling can cause a variety of symptoms.
 Here are some of the most prevalent indications and symptoms of foot swelling:

-- Puffiness or bloating: The feet may appear puffy or bloated, making it difficult to put on shoes or walk comfortably.
+- Puffiness or Bloating: The feet may appear puffy or bloated, making it difficult to put on shoes or walk comfortably.

-- Agony or discomfort: Swollen feet can cause discomfort, soreness, or even agony.
+- Agony or Discomfort: Swollen feet can cause discomfort, soreness, or even agony.
 This can make standing, walking, and other daily activities difficult.

 Tips for Reducing Foot Swelling